 There have been several criticisms of Fair Trade’s ability to get more money into the hands of coffee farmers.
 The Wikipedia article titled “Fair trade debate” documents some of them.
 What I want to focus on in this article is the implications of the decision to not tie coffee quality directly to farmers’ compensation.
 By simply compensating farmers for being 1) small and 2) members of a democratically administered co-op, the movement failed to add value to the final product itself; the coffee in customers’ cups.
 The result is that participation in Fair Trade alone is not enough to significantly improve a farmer’s livelihood and it creates a perverse incentive to offload lower quality coffee to the Fair Trade program while selling higher quality coffee to conventional markets.

 See also: Coffee Sustainability

 Empowering farmers with the knowledge and skills to improve the quality of their coffee will not only help improve the marketability of their product but it will also set them up for future success — the ‘teach a man to fish’ allusion, if you will.
-My latest project is based on this principle.
-The goal is help the farmers invest in knowledge, processes, techniques, and equipment with an eye on quality improvement across all quality tiers, not just the special, cream-of-the-crop microlots.
+One of my earliest coffee projects was based on this principle.
+In that project, I boot-strapped a small business with an interest-free microloan to build a new mill and worked with the mill to improve operations to improve product quality.
+My goal with projects like that one is to help the farmers invest in knowledge, processes, techniques, and equipment with an eye on quality improvement across all quality tiers, not just the special, cream-of-the-crop microlots.
 Improving the quality of all coffee will increase its marketability and hopefully increase its value in an appreciable manner.